The Bonfire

 She, once my love, now my wrath, she

-I tossed my memories into the flames
+And out of wrath, I tossed my memories into the flames

-The embers enlivened, and the blaze whooshed
+The embers enlivened, and the bonfire whooshed

-On the flames, incandescent
+On the fire, incandescent

 Droplets of myself, once a wild adolescent

-Dewdrops of the adulthood I dreamed
+Droplets of the adulthood I once dreamed of

 The feelings I had, the thoughts, the hopes I had